 Other major influences have been John Kerker, Eddie Satterfield, AJ Advincula, Louis Grinnell, Rick Moneymaker, Joe Lewis, and Remy Presas.
 Darren also studied Tae Kwon Do while stationed at Camp Casey in South Korea from December of 1981 to December of 1982 as well as Uechi-Ryu in North Adams, Massachusetts, while in high school.

-Darren Gilbert likes to focus on what he calls “classical karate” with an emphasis on building a solid understanding of the basics, understanding the kata, and the application of kata techniques in personal defense.
+Sensei Gilbert likes to focus on what he calls “classical karate” with an emphasis on building a solid understanding of the basics, understanding the kata, and the application of kata techniques in personal defense.

-Many seem to forget that kata was the primary mechanism used to train in and pass on the highly effective combat methods of the best karate practitioners of old.
+Many seem to forget that kata was the primary mechanism used to train and pass on the highly effective combat methods of the best karate practitioners of old.
 If a technique didn’t work, it never made it into a kata.
 The two main training mechanisms of classical karate are kata and makiwara.

 Kata of the Month

-In this video, my Sensei, Sherman Harrill, is demonstrating this kata for myself and a few black belts the day after one of our Clinton, Tennessee seminars (late 90’s).
+In this video, Sensei, Sherman Harrill, is demonstrating this kata for myself and a few black belts the day after one of our Clinton, Tennessee seminars (late 90’s).

 Sensei Gilbert has also developed an interest in Escrima.
 Escrima is a Filipino martial art centered on knife fighting techniques.
 He trains whenever possible with Sensei Richard Rosenthal of Raleigh, NC, who practices and teaches the system of Lago Y Mano Escrima as taught by Sensei AJ Advincula.

 This is another fascinating martial art and it is a practical complement to Isshin-ryu Karate.